yuvadm/ymlstash/README.md

 A simple ORM-like utility for operating on local YAML files via Python dataclasses.

+In the context of this library, a *stash* is a diretory in the filesystem that holds many `.yml` files that all adhere to the same structure.

+`ymlstash` simplifies the management of such a basic database of files.

 ## Install

 Package is published on PyPI - https://pypi.org/project/ymlstash/